-The West Vancouver School district includes the District of West Vancouver, the Capilano 5 Reserve, the village of Lions Bay and Bowen Island - an area of 18.5 kilometres stretching east of the Capilano River to Howe Sound.
+The West Vancouver School District includes the District of West Vancouver, the Capilano 5 Reserve, the village of Lions Bay and Bowen Island - an area of 18.5 kilometres stretching east of the Capilano River to Howe Sound.
 West Vancouver is located on the traditional lands of the Squamish Nation.
-The district has three secondary schools, three primary schools, and eleven elementary schools, including two, single-track French Immersion elementary schools.
+The district has three secondary schools, two primary schools, and twelve elementary schools, including two, single-track French Immersion elementary schools.

 An important part of the West Vancouver District Literacy Plan includes our adult learners in the community.
-There are over 42,000 people living in West Vancouver and in 2006, 15,455 of those residents were immigrants to Canada.
+There are over 47,000 people living in West Vancouver, Bowen Island and Lions Bay.
+In 2006, 15,455 of those residents were immigrants to Canada.
 The identified Aboriginal population of the area west of the Capilano 5 Reserve is less than 200.
-Within the West Vancouver Local Health Area (WVLHA) 85% of the population lives in West Vancouver, 5% on the Capilano 5 Reserve, 7% on Bowen Island and the remaining 3% in Lions Bay Village.
+Within the West Vancouver Local Health Area (WVLHA) 85 per cent of the population lives in West Vancouver, 5 per cent on the Capilano 5 Reserve, 7 per cent on Bowen Island and the remaining 3 per cent in Lions Bay Village.